spideyz0r/kubesw/README.md

 # kubesw [![CI](https://github.com/spideyz0r/kubesw/workflows/gotester/badge.svg)][![CI](https://github.com/spideyz0r/kubesw/workflows/goreleaser/badge.svg)][![CI](https://github.com/spideyz0r/kubesw/workflows/rpm-builder/badge.svg)]
+`kubesw` is a versatile option for context switching, namespace switching, and prompt customization.
+It ensures that each shell operates independently, serving as an alternative to tools like Kubectx or Kubens.

-Kubeswitch is a dynamic tool designed to enhance your kubernetes workflow by enabling isolated context and namespace management for each terminal
+It's a dynamic tool designed to enhance your Kubernetes workflow by enabling isolated context and namespace management for each terminal.

 ## Install